EU offers Greece migration support amid mounting refugee crisis | DW | 03.03.2020

 "In the coming days and week we will work to ensure we deliver the support that is needed.
 The situation is not only Greece's issue to manage," said von der Leyen during a press conference in Greece.
 "It is the responsibility of Europe as a whole."

-Turkish President Recep Tayyip Erdogan allowed thousands to proceed towards Greek border in recent days after a series of events in Turkey and neighboring Syria, not least an attack on Turkish forces in their Syrian outpost of Idlib.
+Turkish President Recep Tayyip Erdogan allowed thousands to proceed towards Greece's border in recent days after a fresh Syrian regime offensive in Idlib triggered an exodus of refugees fleeing the fighting.
+The offensive included an attack on Turkish forces in their Syrian outpost of Idlib.

 Read more: Europe faces 'serious decision' on refugees amid Idlib catastrophe